eclipse-sw360/sw360.website/content/en/docs/Developers/Dev-Filtering-in-Portlets.md

+---
+title: "Filtering in Portlets"
+linkTitle: "Filtering in Portlets"
+weight: 10
+---

 For the filters that are shown for components and listings, there are some options:

 1. The **Keyword search** works directly on the table shown on the main right area.
 For example in the components portlet, this is in components/view.jsp.